Heriot's Cricket Club: 2013

 In 2013 Heriot's finished sixth in the Eastern Premier Division and reached the final of the Masterton Trophy, losing to close rival Grange in the final.
 The 3rd XI finished second in their league and got promoted.
 Cameron Farrell scored a record (including Masterton Trophy games) number of runs with 817 and an average of 68.08.
 Mark Watt finished top of the bowling figures taking 37 wickets at an average of 17.59.
 Mark Watt featured in the Scotland U/19 team that went to the World Cup in Sri Lanka at the end of the season.

 2014 season – 125th year

-In 2014 the club will played once again in the Eastern Premier Division captained by Cameron Farrell, Steve Knox as coach and Chris Middleton as president.
+In 2014 the club played once again in the Eastern Premier Division captained by Cameron Farrell, Steve Knox as coach and Chris Middleton as president.
 The club celebrated 125 years playing a Scotland XI on 27 July at Goldenacre as part of the celebrations.

 The club finished 4th overall in the Premiership and the Under 18 team won the Scottish Championship for the first time in the club's history.
 Led by Mark Watt the team defeated Carlton in the final and also accounted for Grange, Watsonians, Clydesdale and Ayr en route to winning the Championship.
 Watt was subsequently called into the full Scotland squad.